qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ### Creating Custom Rules

-## Extending OpenRewrite with Custom Recipes
+## Extending OpenRewrite With Custom Recipes

 OpenRewrite lets you go beyond community rules by authoring your own recipes.
 You can do this declaratively with YAML (compose existing building blocks) or imperatively with Java (full control over AST‑level transformations).
 A pragmatic middle path is to start from Refaster‑style templates to scaffold simple Java recipes quickly.